jasonwei20/jasonwei20.github.io/_pages/writing_tips.md

 - I had used all the tricks in my "how to look like an adult" *arsenal* -Jerry Wei
 - He could not *marshall* any evidence to support his argument. -Sam Harris
 - One can easily be *seduced* into thinking that CGT can immediately deliver similar breakthroughs. -George Cybenko
+- Augmented examples *dominate* the training distribution. -Me
+- Accepting that original and augmented distributions might differ *liberates* us to apply stronger levels of data augmentation. -Me
 <!-- - Beauty -->

 Tips specific to applied ML/DL papers in medical journals